look-at-me-sideways

 LAMS comes pre-bundled with a number of rules that reflect our opinionated best practices.
 However, sometimes you may want to implement your own rules that may be highly specific to your project/model.

-To handle this, LAMS offers the ability to extend it with custom rules written in a LISP-based expression, specified inline in your project manifest.
-(LAMS can also accept custom rules written in Javascript, hosted externally, although this approach is discouraged)
+To handle this, LAMS offers the ability to extend it with custom rules written in a LISP-based expression, specified in a manifest.

 Custom Rules

-Expression-based rules can be declared within your manifest’s LookML, and consist of four parts.
+Expression-based rules can be declared within your manifest’s LookML.
 By way of example:

 # in manifest.lkml